 A rich soil will support fast growth.
 Before planting add in plenty of manure, organic matter or compost.

-To encourage the plants to propagate, collect the seeds and start them indoors.
-Transplant small plants outside when the frost danger is past.
+Encourage the rooster’s comb to flower.
+To propagate, collect the seeds and start them indoors.
+After germination, transplant small plants outside when the frost danger is past.

 The Gardening Channel shares this info on starting Celosia from seed.

 Spread the seeds in a tray filled with high-quality potting mix.
 Cover the seeds with ¼ inch potting soil.
 Celosia doesn’t need light to germinate and can actually be hindered by it.
 Mist the soil with water and cover the tray with plastic wrap.
 Mist the soil every day as needed to keep it moist.
 Celosia seeds will not germinate if they dry out, so this point is important.
 Store the seeds in a location with daytime temperatures between 80° and 85° degrees, and nighttime temperatures between 65° to 70° degrees.
 Via gardeningchannel.com